 The Wild Area is filled to the brim with an abundant amount of Pokémon, but a few new monsters are only found in the singular locations in the Wild Area.
 The first one to highlight here would be Cufant, the Steel-type Elephant Pokémon.
 Cufant is only found in the Bridge Field, a piece of the Wild Area that is connected to the Stony Wilderness and the Motostoke Riverbank.

-Cufant is strange because it only shows in a few different weathers.
-Normal weather yields a low 1% chance, while overcast and intense sun give you a 5% chance to encounter it.
-Ironically, Cufant seems to like the snow the most, with a 10% chance to encounter it during a snowstorm.
+Cufant only shows in a few different weathers.
+Normal weather yields a low 1% chance, while overcast and intense sun gives you a 5% chance of encountering it.
+Ironically, Cufant seems to like the snow the most, with a 10% chance of encountering it during a snowstorm.

 Type Dragon/Ghost